Skip to main content

 args:

-every: 3 # You can use Optional Args here: https://plugins.auxilor.io/effects/configuring-an-effect#optional-arguments
+every: 3 # Optional args are supported here: https://plugins.auxilor.io/effects/configuring-an-effect#optional-arguments

 Example Inline Chain